javiverdu/Keensy/docs/README.md

 Here is where the pointy thing comes in handy.

 Check where the hole of the column is and prick the cable.
+> The tinier the hole the less will fail the conexion

 <img src="https://user-images.githubusercontent.com/77059171/197513592-ae4d662f-2725-4259-8ddc-07ca1a2fb7b5.png">
 <img src="https://user-images.githubusercontent.com/77059171/197513595-618ac596-a999-4fd4-b1f6-e334db974f62.png">